-CHOOSING COURSE TYPES

-In order to ensure student success, Grand Erie encourages all students to give careful consideration to the course type chosen in each subject area.

-GRADE 9 - 10 PROGRAMS:

-Four types of courses are offered: Academic courses emphasize theory and abstract thinking skills.
+CHOOSING COURSE TYPES: In order to ensure student success, Grand Erie encourages all students to give careful consideration to the course type chosen in each subject area.
+GRADE 9 - 10 PROGRAMS: Four types of courses are offered: Academic courses emphasize theory and abstract thinking skills.
 These courses provide the foundation for students for the University course type in grade 11.

-- Applied courses focus on practical applications and concrete examples.
-These courses prepare students for the College course type in grade 11. - Locally Developed compulsory courses are designed to remediate students who are working below grade level and prepare students for the Workplace course type in grade 11. - Open courses are available to all students regardless of their destination after secondary school.
+Applied courses focus on practical applications and concrete examples.
+These courses prepare students for the College course type in grade 11.
+Locally Developed compulsory courses are designed to remediate students who are working below grade level and prepare students for the Workplace course type in grade 11.
+Open courses are available to all students regardless of their destination after secondary school.
 These courses often present a balance of theory and practical work and offer an opportunity for students to explore particular areas of interest or skill.

-Special Education Courses allow students to focus on functional life skills and/or job readiness skills within schools that have a self- contained special education setting and are noncredit bearing.

-GRADE 11 - 12:

-Five types of program pathways are offered:
+Special Education Courses allow students to focus on functional life skills and/or job readiness skills within schools that have a self- contained special education setting and are non-credit bearing.
+GRADE 11 - 12: Five types of program pathways are offered:

-- College courses are designed to prepare students for a variety of community college programs and some apprenticeships. - College/University courses are designed to prepare students for either community college or university programs. - Workplace courses are designed to prepare students for entry to the workplace and/or apprenticeship. - University courses are designed to prepare students for transition to a variety of university programs. - Open courses are available to all students regardless of pathway.

-12 OPTIONAL CREDITS

-Optional credits may be earned in all subjects, including those named in the compulsory credit list, provided that such optional credits are additional to the compulsory credits.
+College courses are designed to prepare students for a variety of community college programs and some apprenticeships.
+College/University courses are designed to prepare students for either community college or university programs.
+Workplace courses are designed to prepare students for entry to the workplace and/or apprenticeship.
+University courses are designed to prepare students for transition to a variety of university programs.
+Open courses are available to all students regardless of pathway.
+12 OPTIONAL CREDITS Optional credits may be earned in all subjects, including those named in the compulsory credit list, provided that such optional credits are additional to the compulsory credits.
 The optional credits allow for concentration in a curriculum area of special interest.

-SCHOOL SERVICES AND RESOURCES
+SCHOOL SERVICES AND RESOURCES LIBRARY:

-LIBRARY:

 DDSS has a full service library with a large collection of fiction, non-fiction and electronic resources.
 The facility also includes a fully accessible computer lab.

 COMPUTER LABS:

 Students can access resources for the completion of course assignments by utilizing one of the two classroom computer labs, the library computer lab or the portable wireless laptop lab.

 EXTRA-CURRICULARS:

 ATHLETICS

-- Junior Football

-- Football

-- Hockey

-- Volleyball

-- Basketball

-- Cross-Country

-- Wrestling

-- Cheerleading

-- Soccer

-- Tennis

-- Badminton

-- Tug of War

-- Rugby

-- Figure Skating

-- Golf

-CLUBS AND OTHER OPPORTUNITIES

-- Blue and Gold Council

-- Science and Math Contest Club

-- School Drama/ Musical Production

-- White Pine Book Club

-- ME to WE Committee

-- Green Extreme Team

-- Impact Faith Club

-- Yearbook Club

-- National Theater School Drama Festival

-- Gay Straight Alliance

-- Indigenous Student Association

-- Ed.
+Junior Football

+Football

+Hockey

+Volleyball

+Basketball

+Cross-Country

+Wrestling

+Cheerleading

+Soccer

+Tennis

+Badminton

+Tug of War

+Rugby

+Figure Skating

+Golf

+Track & Field

+CLUBS AND OTHER OPPOR-TUNITIES

+Blue and Gold Council

+Science and Math Contest

+Club

+Athletic Association

+School Drama/ Musical

+Production

+White Pine Book Club

+ME to WE Committee

+Green Extreme Team

+ASIST Team

+Yearbook Club

+National Theater School

+Drama Festival

+Gay Straight Alliance

+Indigenous Student

+Association

+Ed.
 Tech Team

-- XXXX Club

-- Outdoors XXXXXX

-CHOOSING COURSE TYPES
+Choosing course types:

 In order to ensure student success, Grand Erie encourages all students to give careful consideration to the course type chosen in each subject area.

 GRADE 9 - 10 PROGRAMS:

 Five types of courses are offered: